 First, see through your writings and go for those with tenable content and form as well.
 Go for accepted quality if you can.
 Here is how to do it for non-fiction output: Learn to sort facts from hearsay and fiction with increasing proficiency.
 Go from feelings or attitudes to possible, underlying thoughts, if any, and also sort the best issues at hand, to present them well enough.
 Here is where presentation quality sets in.
 It is of different degrees, much like a staircase with several steps.
 At any level, aplomb is seldom harmful.

 We speak of top quality, high quality, medium quality and so on.
 There is quality of life, high standards, excellence, and writers of quality, good quality at reasonable prices.
-And there are persons who focus on quality above quantity, even though quality tends to be difficult to define, actually.
+And there are persons who focus on quality above quantity, even though quality actually may be difficult to define.

 Quality may refer to a feature, characteristic, character, nature of something, or a standard of excellence or superiority.